rajahw/TetrisClone/README.md

 - C++ 17 or above
 - OpenGL Development Libraries

 ### Use the below commands in the terminal to install the dependencies if you don't already have them.
+(Linux and macOS)
 ```
 sudo apt update
 sudo apt install git